Children’s Neighborhood Architectural Walking Tours

 WAF’s children’s tours of Washington’s neighborhoods focus on the history and architecture of parts of our community that are both familiar and surprising.
 Whether your family lives here or you have friends and family coming for a visit, there’s plenty to discover in our own back yard.
 Our kids’ tours explain why buildings look the way they do and explore the stories of the people who shaped our city.
 The free tour kit can be downloaded or printed at home or at your local library or through the hotel concierge if you’re a visitor.

-The tour kits, currently available for four neighborhoods, include everything a parent, teacher, Scout troop leader or homeschooler would need to guide children through several blocks of buildings, learning about their history, with stimulating conversation starters and activities that build on the tour experience.
+The tour kits, currently available for five neighborhoods, include everything a parent, teacher, Scout troop leader or homeschooler would need to guide children through several blocks of buildings, learning about their history, with stimulating conversation starters and activities that build on the tour experience.
 The free tour materials are designed for the 8-12 age group, but the tours are fun and educational for people of all ages!

 Each tour kit includes...